The Geometry of Superposition

 where λ±=σ2(1±γ)2\lambda_{\pm} = \sigma^2(1 \pm \sqrt{\gamma})^2.

-The learned weight matrix is not random, it has been optimized, but the eigenvalue distribution of WTWW^T W still reveals structure.
-Eigenvalues above the Marchenko-Pastur bulk edge λ+\lambda_+ correspond to features with dedicated dimensions (the signal eigenvalues) and eigenvalues within the bulk correspond to noise-like interference from superposition.
+The learned weight matrix has been optimized rather than drawn at random, but the eigenvalue distribution of WTWW^T W still shows structure.
+Eigenvalues above the Marchenko-Pastur bulk edge λ+\lambda_+ are the signal eigenvalues and correspond to features with dedicated dimensions, and eigenvalues inside the bulk are the noise-like interference that comes from superposition.

-This is the spiked covariance model from random matrix theory, and it connects to the BBP phase transition.
-A feature is individually detectable if and only if its importance exceeds a critical threshold that depends on γ=n/m\gamma = n/m.
+This is the spiked covariance model from random matrix theory, and it is the same story as the BBP phase transition.
+A feature is individually detectable exactly when its importance crosses a critical threshold that depends on γ=n/m\gamma = n/m.

 Sparsity: 0.90High sparsity → clean eigenvalues